 Vaccines help protect both you and your baby from easily preventable diseases.
-During pregnancy, a mother's white blood cells act as the first line of defense for their babies.
+During pregnancy, a mother's white blood cells act as their babies' first line of defense.
 Getting the right vaccines (e.g. flu shot) allows mothers to pass on the kinds of antibodies their baby needs to fight off infections while in the womb.

 4. Get accurate nutritional advice

-Your diet will need to go through changes to accommodate for the nutritional needs of your baby.
-Your doctor will educate you on the recommended dietary intake for the next nine months, including how much to eat, what you should and should not eat.
+Your diet will need to undergo changes to accommodate your baby's nutritional needs.
+Your doctor will educate you on the recommended dietary intake for the next nine months, including what to eat, and what you should and should not eat.

-Nutrition is vital for the proper development of your baby, and we recommend prenatal visits to check on your blood to ensure you're getting an adequate intake or you might be at risk to develop iron-deficient anaemia.
+Nutrition is vital for the proper development of your baby, and we recommend prenatal visits to check on your blood to ensure you're getting an adequate intake or you might be at risk of developing iron-deficient anaemia.

 5. Keep track of development

 Your child's development inside the womb is a good indicator of their health.
-During prenatal appointments, your doctor may measure your child to see how your baby is growing.
-Modern technology, such as ultra-sounds may also be used to verify the development of the child, as well as find out the gender.
+During prenatal appointments, your doctor may measure your child to see how your baby grows.
+Modern technology, such as ultra-sounds may also be used to verify the child's development and determine the gender.

 Whichever stage of your pregnancy you're in, staying educated about your body and baby's progression is crucial for a healthy pregnancy and delivery.
-You should show up to your appointments armed with questions for your healthcare professional to answer; many mothers may forget what they wanted to ask, so writing down anything you want to ask is helpful!
+You should attend your appointments with questions for your doctor or obstetricians to answer; many mothers may forget what they want to ask, so writing down anything you want to ask is helpful!